pursuit-curriculum/unit-dsa/intro-to-linked-lists/lesson-notes/README3.md

 };
 ```

-Let's add one more method to compare and contrast
+Let's add one more method to compare and contrast.

 New